russodelsur/hangman-game/README.md

 Hangman is a word-guessing game.
 The computer picks a secret word, and the player tries to guess it.
 When the guessing player guesses a letter that isn't in the word, they lose a point and the first player draws part of a stick- man for each wrong guess.

 You will have 10 attempts to get the full word before losing the round.
-The app will count the apps lost and won, and will allow you to restart the game from 0 at any moment.
+The app will count the games lost and won, and will allow you to restart the game from 0 at any point.

 ## How to use Hangman?